 It is comprised of two distinct areas: Porcelain Basin and Back Basin with Porcelain Basin having the most photogenic features in Norris, with the rare exception of Back Basin’s Steamboat Geyser when it erupts.

-Since I have yet to write a blog post photo guide for Norris Basin, let you take you on a quick tour of Norris.
+Since I have yet to write a photo guide for Norris Basin, let you take you on a quick tour of Norris.

 Map courtesy of NPS.